Vipin-1999/Weather-Forecast/CONTRIBUTING.md

-# Contributing to Weather Web Server
+# Contributing to Weather Forecast

-Thank you for considering contributing to the Weather Web Server project!
+Thank you for considering contributing to the Weather Forecast project!
 Your contributions help improve the project and make it better for everyone.

 ## How to Contribute